Healthy Lifestyle Routine Facts

 Part 1

-Nutrient Powerhouses: Fruits and vegetables are packed with essential vitamins, minerals, and antioxidants that your body needs to thrive.
+Nutrient Powerhouses: Fruits and vegetables are like little bundles of goodness.
+They're loaded with essential vitamins, minerals, and antioxidants that your body needs to function at its best.
+Think of them as fuel for your health, each bite is a step toward feeling stronger and more vibrant.

 Healthy Eating